pingcap/docs-cn/alert-rules.md

 * Description:

-    etcd writes data to disk at a lower speed than normal.
+    If the latency of the fsync operation exceeds 1 second, it indicates that etcd writes data to disk at a lower speed than normal.
 It might lead to PD leader timeout or failure to store TSO on disk in time, which will shut down the service of the entire cluster.

 * Solution: